ljunggren/boozang-docs/README.md

 ![xray-ci-integration](images/xray-ci-integration.png)

+3. Select the CI integration server of your choice, or simply click "Generate CI URL"
-1. Generate a CI sample script by selecting the test you need in the CI wizard
+4. Generate a CI sample script by selecting the test you need in the CI wizard
+5. Enter Boozang password
+6. Copy the CI integration script into the CI server of your choice
-2. Start a CI test execution and verify the
+7. Start a CI test execution and verify the result

-Run a test execution on your CI server of choice.
-Use the Cucumber report plugin or similar to make sure you have report files generated.
+*Tip: Use the Cucumber report plugin or similar to make sure you have well-formed Cucumber report files generated.*

 ### CI: Add code to upload features on XRay